OFS/ofs.github.io/docs/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 -   FIM coverage to collect functional data

-The verification infrastructure can be in the verification folder here <https://github.com/OFS/ofs-d5005> for evaluation and use. -->
+The verification infrastructure can be in the verification folder here [OFS D5005 FIM Github Branch]  for evaluation and use.